HabanaAI/Model-References/TensorFlow/examples/hello_world/README.md

-# Hello World Example for TensorFlow
+# Hello World in TensorFlow

 This directory provides example training scripts to run Hello World on 1 HPU and 8 HPUs of 1 server, 16 HPUs of 2 servers, and multiple Tenants scenario which has 2-4 HPU workloads running in parallel.

 For further information on training deep learning models using Gaudi, refer to [developer.habana.ai](https://developer.habana.ai/resources/).